EU Blue Card

 2. Foreign university degree

-A foreign university degree may also be sufficient for the application, provided that it is either recognized or comparable to a German university degree.
+A foreign degree may also be sufficient for the application, provided it is either recognized or comparable to a German university degree.

 In the event that the online database does not contain sufficient information, the applicant must apply to the ZAB for an individual evaluation of the degree, which is subject to a fee (so-called comparability with German university degree).

-For more information on the recognition and equivalence of foreign university degrees, please visit www.anerkennung-in-deutschland.de.
-Problems can arise in determining equivalence or in the recognition of the university degree acquired abroad and can greatly delay or prevent the blue card application process.
+Further information on the recognition and equivalence of foreign university degrees can be found at www.anerkennung-in-deutschland.de.
+Unfortunately, problems can often arise when determining the equivalence or recognition of a university degree obtained abroad, which may delay or prevent the process of applying for this residence permit.

-In order to receive an EU Blue Card, the annual gross salary must be at least 58,400 euros in 2023.
+In order to obtain an EU Blue Card, the annual gross salary of your job in 2024 must be at least 45,300 euros.
+You can find more information on this salary limit here.

 List of shortage occupations